-In 2010, the International Society of Pharmaceutical Engineers (ISPE) released Volume 7 of their Baseline Guide series: Risk-based Manufacture of Pharmaceutical Products, A Guide to Managing Risks Associated with Cross Contamination, or simply Risk-MaPP.
+The International Society of Pharmaceutical Engineers (ISPE) second edition of Baseline Guide series: Risk-based Manufacture of Pharmaceutical Products, A Guide to Managing Risks Associated with Cross Contamination, also known as Risk-MaPP, is utilized by manufacturers to assess risk and determine where control strategies are necessary.
 The overall goal of Risk-MaPP is to provide a scientific, risk-based approach to managing the risk of cross product contamination in multi-product facilities.

 Search our entire catalog of OEL Fastrac monographs by using the box below: